 Tip: If you struggle with flat cookies, read about the reasons cookies spread.

-If you ever run into the problem that your cookies are burning on the bottom and staying raw in the middle, it could be the material of your sheet pan (dark bakeware absorbs more heat), your oven temperature, or even too much baking soda in your recipe.
-And if you somehow wind up with too many cookies for you to eat, remember that you can chop them up into small pieces and freeze them for later so that you can fold them into a custard base to make a batch of cookie ice cream!
+If you somehow wind up with too many cookies for you to eat, remember that you can chop them up into small pieces and freeze them for later so that you can fold them into a custard base to make a batch of cookie ice cream!
+You can also freeze them whole to eat latter as is.
+Reheat them in a low oven (300 °F or 150 °C) for 5–10 minutes.

 📖 Recipe